Iowa Democrats Under Fire For Apparent Discrepancies In Caucus Results

 Progressive commentator Kyle Kulinski also addressed the reported discrepancy and suggested foul play.

-“You don’t accidentally give Bernie’s support to Steyer or Deval Patrick,” he tweeted.
+“You don’t accidentally give [Bernie Sanders’] support to Steyer or Deval Patrick,” he tweeted.
 “That’s not a thing that happens.
 It was definitely intentional & we need every single county supervisor to independently release their vote totals right now.
 How do we know they didn’t do this every county?!”

-Although Iowa Democrats released a statement claiming that there will be a “minor correction” to the last batch of results, Kulinski didn’t appear pleased.
+Although Iowa Democrats issued a statement claiming that there will be a “minor correction” to the last batch of results, Kulinski didn’t appear pleased.

 “How do we know you didn’t undercut Bernie in every single county, like its now proven you did in Black Hawk county????” he asked.